Burn Injuries Attorney

 Healthcare professionals know that the first 48 hours after the injury are the most critical for survival and recovery. one of the biggest threats burn victims face is the possibility of infection, but fluid loss is also a potential problem.
 For this reason, doctors will push electrolytes, fluids, antibiotics, and a tetanus vaccination during the intial treatment after a burn.
 Once the patient has been stabilized, the wounds are cleaned and covered.

 Severe burns may require a skin graft if there is not enough healthy skin to cover the wound.
 Skin graft operations involve risks, however, and those who have severe injuries may not be strong enough or have enough healthy skin to donate for the graft. science has been making some strides in this area recently and does provide some options for patients who are unable to use their own skin.

 Contact a Quad Cities Personal Injury Attorney

-If You Or A Loved One Has Suffered A Burn Injury That Seems To Have Been Someone Else’s Fault, Call VanDerGinst Law at 1-866-843-7367 or CLICK HERE for a FREE online case evaluation. the initial consultation is free of charge. if we agree to handle your injury case, we will work on a contingency fee basis, which means we get paid for our services only if, and when, there is a money recovery for you.
+If You Or A Loved One Has Suffered A Burn Injury That Seems To Have Been Someone Else’s Fault, Call VanDerGinst Law at 1-800-797-5391 or or reach out for a case evaluation online. the initial consultation is free of charge. if we agree to handle your injury case, we will work on a contingency fee basis, which means we get paid for our services only if, and when, there is a money recovery for you.
 In many cases a lawsuit must be filed before an applicable expiration date, known as a statute of limitations.
 So please call right away to ensure that you do not waive your right to possible compensation.
 Our team of personal injury lawyers are licensed to practice in Illinois, Iowa and the federal courts.
 We have handled and can handle serious cases all over the country.
 No matter where you reside VanDerGinst Law can help you.